kacperbojakowski/final-project/11-about/index.md

 **Supervisor:** Dariusz Drezno
 **Peer reviewer:** Michał Olender

 I selected the topic from a list provided by the class instructors.
-My choice was self-referential, if not a bit ironic, but with a reason.
-I wanted to make a reminder for myself and others in training to stay motivated in pursuit of success in the new field.
+My choice was self-referential, if not a bit ironic, but with a good reason.
+I wanted to make a reminder for myself and for others in training to stay motivated in pursuit of success in the new field.
 I believe that with a good manual, no matter what the task is, failure is not an option.
 I should hope, then, that this one here is a good one.

-I decided to go for Markdown with Jekyll, and not Oxygen XML with DITA or MadCap Flare (the two other options available for the projects).
+I decided to go for Markdown with Jekyll, and not Oxygen XML with DITA or MadCap Flare (the two other options available for the project).
 With due respect to DITA and HATs, I much prefer the Docs as Code approach.
 I like the simplicity of raw text, markup, and code without extra layers of abstraction.
 Take this as an excuse all you want! ☺

 I used [Patrick Marsceill's](https://github.com/pmarsceill) *[Just the Docs](https://github.com/just-the-docs/just-the-docs/)* theme, which I modified to my needs.
 The changes include:

 * Page layout, spacing, colors, typography, etc.
 * Modified breadcrumbs to match the structure (mini TOC → Topics).
 * Modified YAML file, footer, page 404, and other defaults.
-* Manually-added "Next section/ topic" buttons (which I'd love to automate when time permits).
+* Manually-added "Next section/topic" buttons.
 * Manually-added glossary with letter-buttons.
 * Modified search (the placeholder disappearing on focus, directories excluded from results, etc.).
 * New CSS classes and styling for various elements.

 Much of this happens in `just-the-docs/_layouts` and `_sass` in my [forked repository](https://github.com/kacperbojakowski/just-the-docs).
-I tried to maintain the order and structure of the theme for future reuse (e.g., global reference values and attributes), but wasn't too strict at that.
+I tried to maintain the order and structure of the theme for future reuse (e.g., global reference values and attributes), but I wasn't too strict at that.
 After all, it's just for my purposes.

 Other technicalities concerned graphic design, e.g., editing images, taking and preparing screenshots, making diagrams, etc.

-> 🖊️ **NOTE:** In places, the content is slightly "polluted" with HTML.
+> 🖊️ **NOTE:** In places, the content is slightly polluted with HTML.
 This was done on purpose, to overcome Markdown's limitations.
 Still, the tags I used are purely presentational and you can delete them without losing functionality; the HTML-augmented elements will fall back to simple Markdown formatting.
-To find the "polluted" areas, search for `<!-- HTML CONTAMINATION-->` in the MD files.
+To find the polluted areas, search for `<!-- HTML CONTAMINATION-->` in the MD files.
 Be careful with regex, though – I used HTML in some code-block examples.

 As for the language, there was no specific style guide I followed other than aiming for General American instead of my favored British English (I remained faithful to [n-dashes over m-dashes](https://www.ox.ac.uk/sites/files/oxford/media_wysiwyg/University%20of%20Oxford%20Style%20Guide.pdf), though) I stuck to [Chicago](https://www.chicagomanualofstyle.org/home.html) for the title (lowercase all prepositions), but not for section headers; those I lowercased intentionally, just for the looks (I like it better; [GitHub](https://docs.github.com/en) does it, among others).
 The style is my regular informal/semi-formal mode: optimistic and humorous, but restrained for instructions; loosely inspired by [Atlassian](https://atlassian.design/content/writing-style).